THE LIBRARY COUNCIL

 - The Valise, 2017

-The Museum of Modern Art’s Library Council is a group of approximately one hundred members whose contributions benefit the historic and contemporary research collections in MoMA’s Library and Museum Archives.
+The Museum of Modern Art’s Library Council is a group of approximately 80 members whose contributions benefit the historic and contemporary research collections in MoMA’s Archives, Library, and Research Collections.
 Acknowledged as one of the world’s most important scholarly resources, these collections are made available to an international community of scholars and readers in the Lewis B. and Dorothy Cullman Education and Research Center.

 A central focus of the Library Council is its artist’s publication program.
 At least every other year, the Library Council publishes a specially printed artist’s book or edition that is intended to shed light on the Museum collections and to give artists an opportunity to experiment with the book as an art form.
 As a benefit of participation, members receive a copy of the edition published during their membership year.
 To date, the Council has published projects by Beatriz Milhazes, Vija Celmins and Eliot Weinberger, Gabriel Orozco, Joëlle Tuerlinckx, Olafur Eliasson, Doug Aitken, Yun-Fei Ji, Abelardo Morell, Ted Muehling, and Oliver Sacks, Ranjani Shettar and Anita Desai, Annette Messager, and Jean-Philippe Toussaint, R. H. Quaytman and Susan Howe, and Guillermo Kuitca.
 The most recent publication is a collective project called The Valise with over 50 original artworks by the artists Johanna Calle, Matías Duville, Maria Laet, Mateo López, Nicolás Paris, Rosângela Rennó, and Christian Vinck Henriquez, responding to a novel by César Aira.